-Here are 7 Hollywood movies shot in Asia that are sure to make you gasp in awe:
+7 Hollywood movies shot in Asia that will urge you to travel and explore Asia:

 1. The Beach – Thailand

 Directed by Danny Boyle and starring Leonardo di Caprio, The Beach is based on the book by Alex Garland.
 The story has Di Caprio find a strange map that leads to a hidden beach in tropical paradise Thailand.
 Though the book is set within the Gulf of Thailand on the country’s east coast around the islands of Koh Samui, Koh Phangan and Surat Thani, the movie was shot on Thailand’s west coast instead, around the Phi Phi Islands.
 The stunning islands can be easily accessed from Phuket via boat.
 Plan your travel in Asia to start in Thailand and take it from there.

 2. Eat Pray Love – Bali